100vision/100vision.github.io/src/zh/信息技术/Database/post37_db_orcl_01.md

 :::warning Caveat
 Notes to myself only .
 Use this instrucution at your own risk in production.
 :::warning

-## Sincerio
+## Scenario

 - Oracle Single instance (Source) to Single instance(target)
 - Netbackup Data Backup Environment